Rules

 • Motion filming is recommended as a final backup.

-• There is no limit on individuals per team, & top seven (7) are not declared prior to racing.
+• There is no limit on individuals per team, and top seven (7) are not declared prior to racing.

 • Individual places of each team’s top five (5) runners will be totaled, and low team score wins.

-• A team’s 6th & 7th runners increase other teams’ scores by displacement.
+• A team’s 6th and 7th runners increase other teams’ scores by displacement.

-• Additional team runners (8th, 9th, 10th…), all unaffiliated runners, & all teams with less than 5 scoring runners are removed from scoring.
+• Additional team runners (8th, 9th, 10th…), all unaffiliated runners, and all teams with less than 5 scoring runners are removed from scoring.

 • If one of the tied teams does not have a 6th runner, that team automatically loses the tie.